 Tip no5: Back to reality

 To overcome your insecurities, why not accept the obvious: you are normal.
 You are human.
 You are “just like everyone else”.
 Is that a problem?
-Not at all.
+Absolutely not.
 You’re not a model — so what?
 Models are chosen precisely because their bodies are exceptional, while “normal” bodies make up the vast majority of humanity.
 Be honest with yourself and see yourself for who you are, rather than envying what you can never be.
 Healthy, full of charm, surrounded by friends, supported by a loving family… That’s already pretty wonderful, isn’t it?

 Tip no6: A positive circle